mongodb/docs-realm/source/includes/see-also-define-relationship-in-app-services-ui.rst

 .. seealso::

-   With Device Sync, you can also :ref:`define your relationships
-   <define-a-relationship>` in the App Services UI.
+   Alternatively, you can :ref:`define your relationships <define-a-relationship>` in your App Services app.